 - The freedom to grow/cultivate up to two mature plants

-Lastly, be advised that if you want to cultivate your own marijuana plants in your home, you will need to designate it on the initial registration packet.
+Lastly, be advised that if you want to grow your own marijuana plants in Vermont, you will need to designate your cultivation intent on the initial registration packet.

 How to Renew Your Vermont Medical Marijuana Card

-Your medical marijuana card will last for one year.
+If approved, your medical marijuana card in Vermont will last for one year.
 In order to renew, you will need to get a physician (or other qualifying healthcare provider) to re-certify you before this 12-month period ends, otherwise you will have to completely start the application process over again.

 Also, be advised that the state of Vermont WILL NOT REMIND YOU when it is time to renew your application.
 You are completely responsible for keeping track of the expiration date, as well as to renew annually.
 An additional $50 fee is mandatory for every renewal application.

 Once you are registered as a medical marijuana patient in Vermont, you can choose someone to be your ‘registered caregiver.’
 This individual must be at least 21 years of age, and is responsible for managing your well-being in relation to your marijuana use.
 You can’t pick someone who has been convicted of a drug-related crime, and this caregiver can only serve one registered patient at a time.